meteorinca/MultiplechoiceWebapp/README.md

 - `src/utils/activity-log.ts` - Session + attempt logging helpers that feed the admin console.

 ### Admin Account
-- A starter admin login (`admin` / `chingon`) is provisioned automatically and seeded with an Omni starter exam so you can begin moderating immediately.
+- A starter admin login (`admin` / `chingon`) is provisioned automatically and seeded with a Moe starter exam so you can begin moderating immediately.
 - Inside the admin console you can see every session (login time, logout time, total duration) plus each finished attempt (score + runtime) to keep tabs on your students.

 ## Working With Exams